ryanpsims73/Carousel-Week-2-Homework/README.md

 # Dropbox Demo

-This is Ryan Sims' Carousel demo that demonstrates usage of modal, navigation and tab controllers, animation, delays and error checking.
+This is Ryan Sims' Carousel demo that demonstrates usage of modal, navigation, animation, delays and error checking.
 For signin, please use "password" as the password.

 Time spent: 9-10 hours spent in total